treeman/jonashietala/posts/2011-01-30-poking_at_emacs.markdown

 ---
 layout: post
 title: Poking at Emacs
-category: Editors
+category: Text Editors
-tags: Vim, Emacs, Editors
+tags: Text Editors
 time: 19:19:03
 ---
 I've been a vim [vim][vim] fan for a while now and with some [recent configs][update] I'm starting to feel pretty confident and happy with it.
 For those who don't know it's basically a text editor, like notepad, but with a lot of keycommands which allows you to edit code (and text in general) faster.
 For writing a simple straight up text it might not be worth it, the learning curve is pretty steep, but for someone who codes a lot it's really good in the long run.
 [Here's][nutheads] an article I read when I read when I started with vim.